 - access to university accommodation.

-During this Covid-19 pandemic, we are asking everyone to work together to keep each other safe by agreeing to honour our community pledge and taking personal responsibility for preventing the spread of the virus.
-Please read our Community Pledge.
+Please continue to work together to keep each other safe by honouring our community pledge and taking personal responsibility for preventing the spread of the virus.

 - You should follow the ‘hands, face and space’ messages and ensure that you are two metres apart from anyone not in your household or support bubble.